themeblvd/theme-blvd-layout-builder/readme.txt

 * Improved Builder API functionality and moved to plugin.
 * Fixed bug with creating a new layout from Edit Page meta box when no current layout is selected.
 * Some minor admin javascript improvements.
+* Fixed Layout Information not saving properly from Builder.

 = 1.1.0 =